dbgordon/harness-canary-tweeter/README.md

 # Node.js demo app

-This is a quick node project template for demo.
-It is based on the [Azure node sample](https://github.com/Azure-Samples/nodejs-docs-hello-world).
+This is a demo app to make a canary tweet at you.